Robert Vaughn: The Magnificent Seven

-Vaughn played Judge Oren Travis on the 1998–2000 syndicated television series The Magnificent Seven.
+Vaughn played Judge Oren Travis on the 1998–2000 CBS television series The Magnificent Seven.

 Hustle

 Vaughn experienced a resurgence in 2004.
 He began co-starring in the British TV drama series Hustle, made for BBC One.
-The series was also broadcast in the United States on the AMC cable network.
+The series was also broadcast in the United States on the AMC cable channel.
 In the series, Vaughn played elder-statesman American con artist Albert Stroller, a father figure to a group of younger grifters.
 He ultimately appeared in all eight series aired from 2004 to 2012.

 When show producer Simon Crawford Collins met Vaughn, he recognized "straight away that he could bring a whole new dimension to the part of Albert".
 He later called Vaughn, offering him the role.
 Vaughn said during the call he was "told to get on a plane an hour after I got the phone call and start shooting the following day."

 In 2006, Vaughn said "I imagined that Napoleon Solo had retired from U.N.C.L.E., whatever U.N.C.L.E. was.
 What could he do now to use his talents and to supplement his government pension?
 I imagined Stroller as Napoleon Solo, The Later Years".